|

 who is the owner of

-Bayview Lobster Restaurant and a seasoned
+Bayview Lobster Restaurant and a

 lobsterman, sees Chuck photographing the lobster on his plate